Application Deadline: July 1

 UW Bothell Premajor Students

-If you are currently enrolled at the University of Washington Bothell as either a freshman or sophomore, please view the information for UW Bothell Premajors.
-This information includes admission prerequisites and high school core requirements needed prior to admission to our degrees.
+If you are currently enrolled at the University of Washington Bothell as either a first-year student or sophomore, please view the information for UW Bothell Premajors.

 If you are currently enrolled or have previously been enrolled at a community college or university, and are not currently taking courses from UW Bothell, please view the information for Transfer Students.

-All applicants are encouraged to contact an admission adviser before applying.
-Currently enrolled UW Bothell students are encouraged to contact the department directly for admission questions.
-To contact the Computing & Software Systems program directly, please call (425) 352-5279 or email firstname.lastname@example.org.
+To contact an advisor in the Computing & Software Systems program directly, please call (425) 352-5279 or email firstname.lastname@example.org.

 BPhys 121 and BPhys 122 (Physics- Mechanics and Phyisics- Electromagnetism and Oscillatory Motion)